pikaxyz420/guides/core/js-dev-env.md

 These platforms allow working with HTML, CSS, and JavaScript.

-Some of these allow working with Frameworks, and working with server-side JavaScript with NodeJS.
+Some of them allow working with third-party libraries, others allow working with server-side JavaScript (with NodeJS).

 ## Local Development Environment